selmanfarukyilmaz/tringle-candidate-backend-project-case/README.txt

 2- For creating new account you should send a POST request to "http://127.0.0.1:5000/account" with payload which is json format.

-3- For deposit money to your you should POST request to "http://127.0.0.1:5000/deposit" with json with payload which is json format.
+3- For deposit money to your you should send POST request to "http://127.0.0.1:5000/deposit" with json with payload which is json format.

-4- For withdraw money from account you should POST request to "http://127.0.0.1:5000/withdraw" with json with payload which is json format.
+4- For withdraw money from account you should send POST request to "http://127.0.0.1:5000/withdraw" with json with payload which is json format.

-5- For payment from account you should POST request to "http://127.0.0.1:5000/withdraw" with json with payload which is json format.
+5- For payment from account you should send POST request to "http://127.0.0.1:5000/withdraw" with json with payload which is json format.

-6- For access an account's information you should GET request to "http://127.0.0.1:5000/account/accountNumber/?accountNumber={ACCOUNT_NUMBER_HERE}"
+6- For access an account's information you should send GET request to "http://127.0.0.1:5000/account/accountNumber/?accountNumber={ACCOUNT_NUMBER_HERE}"

-7- For access an account's transaction history you should GET request to "http://127.0.0.1:5000/accounting/?account_number={ACCOUNT_NUMBER_HERE}"
+7- For access an account's transaction history you should send GET request to "http://127.0.0.1:5000/accounting/?account_number={ACCOUNT_NUMBER_HERE}"

 **RULES**